Sales, delivery, and payment conditions

 - The documents, drawings, information about weights, samples, etc. enclosed with Gira's offer are only approximate, unless otherwise stated in the offer.
 Gira expressly reserves the right to make changes to the design, layout, choice of materials and manufacturing process even after sending the order confirmation, provided that this does not affect the quality, price and/or material functional data or the delivery period and that this is acceptable to the customer.

-4. Delivery periods
+4. Delivery deadlines

 - The delivery period will be extended if unforeseen, unusual and unavoidable events occur, including but not limited to strikes of any kind, embargoes and the failure of Gira's suppliers to deliver on schedule.

 - If the product is stored in the Gira factory (or on the premises of Gira's authorised representatives), Gira is entitled to charge at least 0.5% of the price of the delivery for every month or part of a month of storage.
-Gira reserves the right to make other claims, particularly under the terms of Section 373 of the German Commercial Code.
+Gira reserves the right to make other claims, particularly under the terms of Section 373 of the German Commercial Code (HGB).

 - Gira reserves the right to make partial and early deliveries.

-- In order for Gira to meet the delivery deadline, the customer must fulfil its contractual obligations and, in particular, its payment obligations properly and on schedule.
+- In order for Gira to meet the delivery deadline, the Customer must fulfil its contractual obligations and, in particular, its payment obligations properly and on schedule.

 5. Transfer of risk, shipment